brandon1024/gitchat/README.md

-# gitchat
+# git-chat
 A Git-Based Command-Line Messaging Application

-## Compiling using CMake
+## Compiling
-Make sure to have cmake >= 2.6 installed on your machine.
+This project is made to be built using cmake.

+The included CMakeLists file requires cmake >= 2.6.

 Build and install:
 ```bash